 - Trauma to the ear

 - Loud noise, such as an explosion or construction work

-- Untreated and recurrent ear infections
+- Untreated or recurrent ear infections

-- Hearing Aids / Amplification
+- Hearing aids

-- Stress reduction
+- Stress reduction techniques

-- Avoidance of caffeine and aspirin
+- Avoidance of certain drugs, including ototoxic medications, caffeine and aspirin

 Hearing aids are one of the most common treatments for tinnitus because they offer masking features that help drown out the ringing, buzzing or whooshing sensations you’re experiencing.
 Sound machines, stress reduction techniques and biofeedback therapy all offer relief as well, depending on your symptoms and the severity of your tinnitus.

 Contact Mountain Ear, Nose and Throat Associates to find out if the symptoms you’re experiencing are tinnitus and what we can do to help you find the relief you deserve.